bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 This article covers an advanced topic, to understand certain edge-cases better.

-It’s not important.
+It's not important.
 Many experienced developers live fine without knowing it.
 Read on if you want to know how things work under the hood.

 A dynamically evaluated method call can lose `this`.